 For the forthcoming edition a large proportion of third country students will join the program.
-At this date it is not possible to know the total number of students joining the program which includes European and non-Erasmus Mundus students, since applications will be accepted until the end of the summer.
-Figures 1 and 2 show the nationalities and gender of the students participating in the program during the first two editions in which Erasmus Mundus funds were not available.
-However, as can be observed from figures 3 and 4, there is a large majority of Asian students responding to the European Union's policy of fostering European higher education among specific Asian nations.
-Two aspects need to be corrected in the future: the lack of candidates from continents other than Asia and Europe and the decreasing percentage of female candidates.
+However, as can be observed from figures 1 and 2, there is a large majority of Asian students responding to the European Union's policy of fostering European higher education among specific Asian nations.
+Two aspects need to be corrected in